 - Synthesize key ideas and practices that define systemic transition.

 Target Audience: We imagine that if you were attracted to this course, you will be someone who shares our general world view and vision, and wants to broaden and deepen it and join us and others to develop it.
 That is its principal purpose, but a secondary purpose is to link people and projects that share these views in practical ways.
-In this first presentation, you are likely to be people who are already engaged in social change work in three crucial movements – co-operation, commons, and sustainability.
+You are likely to be people who are already engaged in social change work in three crucial movements – co-operation, commons, and sustainability.
 Most are already actively working to make this world view a reality.
 You may be active in the environmental movement, human or animal rights, social equality and development, the solidarity economy, co-operative finance and alternative currencies; the Transition Movement, permaculture, local food, eco-villages, the digital commons, peer-to-peer and open educational resources, community energy or many others.

 Course is offered by Athabasca University in collaboration with Synergia.